kaokei/di/tests/options/AB_CONTAIN/README.md

 ## Scene description

-class A depend on class B
+class A depends on class B